EU fines German carmakers over alleged cartel activities | DW | 08.07.2021

 The European Commission has said BMW and Volkswagen colluded on developing emissions-cutting technology and fined the carmakers €875 million.

-The European Commission on Thursday said three German carmakers breached EU antitrust rules by restricting competition on clean emissions for new diesel cars.
+The European Commission on Thursday said major German carmakers breached EU antitrust rules by restricting competition on clean emissions for new diesel cars.

-The EU's antitrust chief, Margrethe Vestager, said that Germany's major car manufacturers, Daimler, BMW, Volkswagen, Audi and Porsche, "possessed the technology to reduce harmful emissions beyond what was legally required under EU emission standards.
+The EU's antitrust chief, Margrethe Vestager, said Daimler, BMW, Volkswagen, Audi and Porsche, "possessed the technology to reduce harmful emissions beyond what was legally required under EU emission standards.

 Vestager added that by avoiding competition on the technology, consumers were denied the opportunity to buy less polluting cars.